BarlowR/barlowr.github.io/content/projects/Flying_Better/The_Insight_of_MacCready_Speed_to_Fly/The_Insight_of_MacCready_Speed_to_Fly.md

 published: true
 category: project
 project_category: Flying Better
-project_name: Understanding MacCready for Paraglider Pilots
+project_name: The Insight of MacCready Speed to Fly
 date: 2024-12-28T12:56:24-08:00
-title: Understanding MacCready for Paraglider Pilots
+title: The Insight of MacCready Speed to Fly
-cover_photo: /content/projects/Flying_Better/Understanding_MacCready_for_Paraglider_Pilots/photos/cover_photo.jpg
+cover_photo: /content/projects/Flying_Better/The_Insight_of_MacCready_Speed_to_Fly/photos/cover_photo.jpg
 layout: project-post
 ---

-## Understanding MacCready for Paraglider Pilots
+## The Insight of MacCready Speed to Fly
 2024-12-28

 # Introduction

 Dr. Paul MacCready was a prolific aeronautical engineer, known for [winning the Kremer prize for human powered aircaft](https://en.wikipedia.org/wiki/MacCready_Gossamer_Condor), wining the US sailplane nationals in 1948, 1949, and 1953, and starting the UAS company [Aerovironment](https://www.avinc.com/).
 MacReady speed to fly theory, invented by and named after Dr. MacCready, is a concept one may come across in any soaring sport (sailplanes, paragliders, etc).

 MacCready theory seeks to answer a simple question: When a pilot is at the top of a thermal in a non-powered aircraft, how fast should the pilot fly to the next thermal?